This article gives you my take on the tweets, tweet by tweet.

 Become the best in the world at what you do.
 Keep redefining what you do until this is true.

-Naval: If you’re not the best in the world at it, you will not be rewarded properly for it.
+Naval: If you’re not the best in the world at it, you will not be adequately rewarded for it.

 No matter who you are and what you do, you can always improve.